Vision Transformer with Super Token Sampling: Related Works

 \paragraph{Vision Transformers.} As the Transformer network achieves tremendous improvements in many NLP tasks~\cite{vaswani2017attention, devlin2018bert}, ViT~\cite{dosovitskiy2020image} is the pioneering work that adapts Transformer architecture to vision tasks and gets promising results.
 After that, given the great ability on long-range dependency modeling, researchers begin to pay more attention on designing general vision Transformer backbones~\cite{lee2022mpvit, yang2021focal}.
 Among them, many novel hierarchical architectures~\cite{liu2021swin, wang2021pyramid}, self-attention variants~\cite{ren2022shunted, guo2022cmt, xia2022vision, li2022mvitv2, yuan2021tokens} and positional encodings~\cite{vaswani2017attention, shaw2018self, chu2021conditional, dong2021cswin} are developed to accommodate the characteristics of vision tasks.

 Many efficient self-attention mechanisms are introduced to alleviate the great computational costs.
 One way is restricting the attention region to spatially neighbor tokens, such as Swin Transformer~\cite{liu2021swin}, CSWin~\cite{dong2021cswin} and criss-cross attention~\cite{huang2019ccnet}.
 Besides, PVT~\cite{wang2021pyramid} designs a pyramid architecture with downsampled key and value tokens.
 GG Transformer~\cite{yu2021glance} and CrossFormer~\cite{wang2021crossformer} resort to dilated token sampling~\cite{zhao2021improved}.
 Reformer~\cite{kitaev2020reformer} distributes tokens to buckets by hashing functions and perform dense attention within each bucket.
 ACT~\cite{zheng2020end} and TCFormer~\cite{zeng2022not} take the merged tokens as queries and the original tokens as keys and values to reduce the computation complexity.
+Orthogonal Transformer~\cite{huang2022orthogonal} computes self-attention in the orthogonal space to learn better global and local representations.
 Different from these works, the presented STA conducts sparse mapping between tokens and super tokens via soft associations and perform self-attention in the super token space.
-It decomposes global attention into multiplications of sparse and small matrices to learn efficient global representations.